 - Azure AD User Principal Name

-Do’s and don’ts we observe with regard to personal data?
+- Do’s and don’ts we observe regarding personal data?

 Where to go if I want to know more about what Nuvolex does with my personal data?